 You have been diagnosed as having some form of thyroid disease.
 You may be hypothyroid, hyperthyroid, have Graves Disease or Hashimoto's Thyroiditis.
 This information has not been prepared to take the place of being monitored by your physician.
 It is to help you help your physician determine your correct dose of thyroid medication and help you both maintain the correct dose.

-'Using Liposomal Vitamin C to Restore Adrenal Health'- The basic strategy is 2,000-3,000 mg of liposomal C three times a day for 2-3 months and 1,000 mg liposomal vitamin C twice a day ongoing (very important, including the twice a day recommendation).
-The best buy liposomal C may be found at Let's Have Health.
-Simple strategy, great scientific rationale and great results in current clients trying the protocol.
+'Using Liposomal Vitamin C to Restore Adrenal Health'- The basic strategy is 2,000, two packets, of LivOn liposomal C two times a day for 2-3 months and 1,000 mg, one packet, liposomal vitamin C twice a day ongoing (very important, including the twice a day recommendation).
+The only true liposomal C available in the US at this time is https://livonlabs.com.
+All other brands are EMULSIONS not liposomal.
+DO NOT BUY.
+Simple strategy, great scientific rationale, and great results in current clients trying the protocol.

 Cortisol, a primary adrenal hormone that is elevated under stress and depressed when the adrenal gland is exhausted, alters TSH and thereby T4 and T3.
 Alterations in adrenal function alter thyroid function but treating the thyroid will not make the underlying adrenal condition, if it exists, better.
-Consider a salivary cortisol test if you are currently being treated for thyroid and the results are not what you expected.
-If you have thyroid disease and are treated with a good combination of T3 and/or T4 your symptoms should resolve rapidly, especially if you use the circadian method explained in Recovering with T3, Paul Robinson's book.
-You may not have to use JUST T3 to get results but just T4 often won't work.
-Your symptoms will remain, alter, or become worse if adrenal dysfunction is present.
+The adrenal cortex (and cortisol production) is DEPENDENT on sufficient vitamin C. If you have thyroid disease, get sufficient nutrients INCLUDING high dose C and are treated with a good combination of T3 and/or T4 your symptoms should resolve rapidly.

 An imbalance of omega-3/omega-6 fatty acids may contribute to this condition as well as low tissue levels of vitamin C (see Liposomal C suggestions).
 Lowering omega-6 fats and dramatically increasing omega-3 (fish oil NOT flax, see Update on Essential Fats) has improved or normalized thyroid function in some persons.